 Of course, all fishing is catch and release.

-Giant River Otters – the opportunity to see endangered Giant River Otters is possible when visiting Tres Chimbadas Lake.
+The opportunity to see the endangered Giant River Otters is possible when visiting Tres Chimbadas Lake.
 It is one of the few places in the world that you can still see them on a visit to the Amazon Rainforest.

 Posadas Amazonas is also the only lodge in the Rainforest Expeditions lineup that offers this opportunity, so it is well worth a stay for this experience alone.
 The excursion typically is best when booked early in the morning, just after sunrise.